djkoloski/davidkoloski_me/content/blog/a_new_impl_trait_3.md

 ### `impl Trait` is not powerful enough

 `impl Trait` was proposed as being a very general-purpose equivalent of existential types, which `as impl Trait` does not.
-There was some reluctance to having two ways to express the same concept, which isn't as much of a problem with the newer desugaring.
+There was some reluctance to having two ways to express the same concept, which isn't as much of a problem with `as impl Trait`.

 ### Coupled sugarings

 [@pnkfelix](https://github.com/pnkfelix) actually calls this out explicitly in [a comment](https://github.com/rust-lang/rfcs/pull/105#issuecomment-45329909), how `impl Trait` has two different uses depending on whether it's used in argument position or return position.
 There's also discussion about how covariant and contravariant appearances of `impl Trait` have different desugarings, and even a suggestion that `some Trait` be introduced to capture that notion.
-This parallels a lot of what was discussed in the first and second posts.
+This parallels a lot of what was discussed in the first post.

 ### Leaky auto traits